duongnv129/ory-self-hosted/keto-zanzibar-multi-tenancy-rbac/POSTMAN_COLLECTION.md

 **Problem:** `404 Not Found` errors

 **Solution:**
-- Verify namespace variable is set to `default`
+- Verify namespace variable is set to `tenant-rbac`
 - Check Keto configuration for namespace setup

 ---